appwrite/assistant/tests/show-me-how-i-can-set-up-database-collections-and-documents.md

 1. **Navigate to the Appwrite Console**: Go to [Appwrite Console](https://cloud.appwrite.io/).
 2. **Create a New Collection**:
-   - Go to the Databases section.
+   - Go to the Databases section and create a new collection.
-   - Click on "Create Collection".
    - Define the collection attributes.
 For example, to store ideas, you might have:
      - `userId` (String, Required)
      - `title` (String, Required)